VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

-# Kubernetes monitoring with VictoriaMetrics Cluster
+# Kubernetes monitoring via VictoriaMetrics Cluster

 **This guide covers:**

-* The setup of VictoriaMetrics cluster in Kubernetes via helm charts
+* The setup of a  [VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) in [Kubernetes](https://kubernetes.io) via Helm charts
 * How to store metrics
 * How to scrape metrics from k8s components using service discovery
-* How to Visualize stored data
+* How to visualize stored data
+* How to store metrics in [VictoriaMetrics](https://victoriametrics.com) tsdb

 **Precondition**